Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 Restart Print Spooler Service

-Use Restart-Service cmdlet to restart print spooler service specified by service name
+Use the Restart-Service cmdlet to restart the print spooler service specified by the service name.

 Restart-Service -Name Spooler